juvu/DayTrade-SwingTrade/TradingTechniques.md

 		* Merge with bigger company(Very bullish)
 		* Earnings winner
 		* Contract winner(If there's deposit from another company, that's bullish)
-	* Clean chart with noresistant
+	* Clean chart with no overhead resistance(or resistance with low volume)

 ## Getting Started
 ### Info